top of page

 Throttle

-The push of a button engages the motor to increase output and provide jolt of power to
+The twist or push of a button engages the motor to increase output and provide jolt of power to the bike.

 Battery